mailgun/documentation/source/api-email-preview.rst

  ``subject``            The subject line of your email, encoded as declared in ``transfer_encoding``.
  ``html``               The email source of your email, encoded as declared in ``transfer_encoding``.
  ``url``                A URL pointing to the email source of your email.
  ``clients``            An array of string IDs as returned from client list functions.
+If no clients are specified, all available clients will be used.
  ``reference_id``       This value can be used for searching and internal reporting.
  ``charset``            The character set your HTML is encoded in.
  ``image_blocking``     If true, run a test with images blocked in clients that support it.